Mature Masculine

 • True compassion: Sometimes needing hard action to prevent greater harm.

-Test: Is your "compassion" serving others or protecting yourself from difficulty?
+Test: Is our "compassion" serving others or protecting ourselves from difficulty?

 What True Ruthlessness Feels Like